Title: Warm Bodies

 Series: Warm Bodies #1

-R is a zombie.
-He has no memories, no identity, and no pulse, but he has dreams.
-He doesn’t enjoy killing people; he enjoys riding escalators and listening to Frank Sinatra.
+‘R’ is a zombie.
+He has no name, no memories and no pulse, but he has dreams.
 He is a little different from his fellow Dead.

 “I want to change my punctuation.
 I long for exclamation marks, but I’m drowning in ellipses.”